jdonkervliet/jdonkervliet.github.io/index.md

 ---

-I am both a PhD student and teacher at the [Vrije Universiteit Amsterdam][url-vu].
+I am a PhD student and teacher at the [Vrije Universiteit Amsterdam][url-vu].
 I document this adventure on this website and on [twitter][url-twitter].

 # Professional